etetland-va/starter-snake-go/README.md

 Gitpod lets you get started in a fully setup and sandboxed environment.

-1. click the Gitpod button below. <br>
+1. Click the Gitpod button below. <br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/etetland-va/starter-snake-go)
 1. You will need to sign in with a GitHub account, and it will create an online workspace for you.
 1. Run `make run` in the terminal.